supercam19/SMAPI-Profile-Manager/changlelog.md

 # SMAPI Profile Manager Changelog

+## Update [v1.2.4] (???)
+A slightly more feature heavy update than recently, possibly the last big update until 1.3.0.

+### Additions
+ - Added a button to revert the last change to profiles, in case you accidentally deleted one, for example
+ - Added an update check that informs you when a new update is available

 ## QOL Update [v1.2.3] (Jan 26, 2022)
 An update with a lot of small quality of life changes and fixes.
 The goal is to make the program work as you'd think it would.